A liturgical resource of the Catholic Archdiocese of Melbourne

 (CCC, §§1868, 1869)

-• Discuss these two forms of sin: personal, and communal or social.
-In what ways does personal sin give rise to social sin?
+• Discuss these two forms of sin: personal and communal or social.
+How does personal sin give rise to social sin?
 How are they connected?

 • Discuss some examples of social sin.